 I alternated between packing and crying, which I didn’t particularly want to inflict on the lovely staff, hence the perfect timing of a public holiday.
 Fortunately my helper was an art therapist who was excellent at distracting me whenever I started to fall down the failure well!

-If you’ve come through childhood adversity you probably have a failure story too, created from all the bag memories, firewalls you couldn’t reach, times you lder yourself down or were failed by others.
+If you’ve come through childhood adversity you probably have a failure story too, created from all the bad memories, dreams you couldn’t reach, times you let yourself down or were failed by others.
 Most people who’ve been mistreated or abused, especially by someone they cared about or looked up to, have strong failure stories about not being able to find a way to stop it.
 Unemployment, especially long term, can deeply grove a sense of social rejection, exclusion, worthlessness, and failure.
 Gifted people who struggle to feel they’ve lived up their potential, people who had plans derailed by illness, or who found disability or mental health struggles meant no one saw potential in them often have strong failure stories too.

 My failure story is incredibly strong and like most people’s, very painful.
 For me it’s particularly around work, fueled by misplaced shame for needing welfare and years of being forced to apply for unsuitable jobs.
 It’s taken a very long time for me to understand my failure story means I need to mindful of certain emotional risks I might want to take, to gather support around me in some settings.
 And that it in no way speaks to my competence, capacity, or worth.
 It makes certain things very hard for me and fuels high anxiety and overwhelm in some situations, but in many others it’s a minor background noise, aquiescent as a sleeping cat.